 The MSA rate review process begins when an insurer expresses interest in an MSA Review being performed for a rate proposal.
 This interest can be expressed through completion of a Communication Form, which will be available through the Compact web page.
 The initial request will be reviewed by the MSA Team lead reviewer and/or supporting NAIC and Compact staff.
-Once an insurer has completed this initial communication and meets the criteria for requesting an MSA Review, the insurer will work with supporting NAIC and Compact staff and the MSA Team to complete the rate proposal in SERFF.
-The MSA Team will be notified, via SERFF, when the proposal is available for review.
+Once an insurer has completed this initial communication and meets the criteria for requesting an MSA Review, the insurer will work with supporting NAIC and Compact staff and the MSA Team to complete the rate increase proposal in SERFF.
+The MSA Team will be notified, via SERFF, when the rate increase proposal is available for review.

-The supporting NAIC and Compact staff via SERFF or e-mail will notify [Participating/Impacted states TBD] when rate proposals are submitted, correspondence between the MSA Team and insurer is sent or received in SERFF, the MSA Advisory Report is available and other pertinent activities occur during the review.
+The supporting NAIC and Compact staff will notify (Participating/Impacted States [TBD]) via SERFF or e-mail when rate increase proposals are submitted, correspondence between the MSA Team and insurer is sent or received in SERFF, the MSA Advisory Report is available, and other pertinent activities occur during the review.

 Completion of the MSA Review

 The MSA Team shall designate a lead reviewer to perform the initial review of each rate proposal.
-Once the rate proposal is made through SERFF, the MSA Review will resemble a state-specific review process.
+Once the rate increase proposal is made through SERFF, the MSA Review will resemble a state-specific review process.

 The MSA Team will meet periodically to discuss the review and determine any needed correspondence with the insurer.
-Objections and communications with filers will be conducted through SERFF, similar to any state-specific filing or Compact filing, to maintain a record of the key review items.
+Objections and communications with filers will be conducted through SERFF, like any state-specific filing or Compact filing, to maintain a record of the key review items.
 Other supplemental communication between the insurer and the MSA Team or supporting NAIC and Compact staff, may occur, such as conference calls or emails, as appropriate.

-The timeframe for completion of the MSA Team’s review and drafting the MSA Advisory Report will be dependent upon the completeness of the rate proposal and the size and complexity of the block of policies for which the rate increase applies.
-The MSA Team may utilize a “queue” process for managing workload and resources for incoming requests through SERFF.
-The timeliness of any necessary communication between the MSA Team and the insurer to resolve questions or request/receive additional information about the rate proposal will impact the completion of the review.
+The timeframe for completing the MSA Team’s review and drafting the MSA Advisory Report will be dependent upon the completeness of the rate proposal and the size and complexity of the block of policies for which the rate increase applies.
+The MSA Team may utilize a “queue” process for managing workload and resources for incoming rate increase proposals through SERFF.
+The timeliness of any necessary communication between the MSA Team and the insurer to resolve questions or request/receive additional information about the rate proposal will affect the completion of the review.

-As the MSA Team completes its review: 1) the insurer will receive initial communication of a completed review and that a final MSA Advisory Report with recommendations will be communicated to state insurance departments within the next month which may serve as a signal for a potential ideal time for the insurer to prepare to submit the state-specific filings to each state; and, 2) the insurer will receive MSA Review information for the insurer and the MSA Team will address questions from the insurer about the result of the review.2)
+As the MSA Team completes its review: 1) the insurer will receive initial communication of a completed review, and a final MSA Advisory Report with recommendations will be drafted and communicated to state insurance departments within the next month, which may serve as a signal for a potential ideal time for the insurer to prepare to submit the state-specific filings to each state; and 2) the insurer will receive sufficient information regarding the MSA Team’s recommendation to allow the insurer an opportunity to review the recommendation and in the event that the MSA Team recommendation differs from the proposal submitted by the insurer, the insurer will be given the opportunity to interact with the MSA Team in order to ask questions, and understand the MSA Team’s reasoning.

 Preparation and Distribution of the MSA Advisory Report

 Upon completion of the actuarial review, the MSA Team will prepare a draft MSA Advisory Report for the rate proposal.
 The reports will be made available within SERFF “reviewer notes” for Participating States.
 Supporting NAIC and Compact staff will maintain a distribution list and send notifications of the availability of reports to Participating States.
+Consultants engaged by state insurance department staff to perform rate reviews would be given access to the MSA Advisory Report, subject to the terms of the agreement between the consultant and the Participating State insurance department.